Augvald: Name

-Augvald's name (originally Ogvaldr) later spelled as af Awaldzstadom in Aslak Bolt's cadastre (Norwegian "Aslak Bolts Jordebok") (A.B 52), later abbreviated to Ofstad (as recorded in Professor Ole Ryghs publicly commissioned study of old personalnames, titled "Gamle Personnavne i Norske stedsnavne", has been interpreted in several different ways, although usually taken to mean a combination of the words "awe" and "violence" (old norse "Agi" + "valdr") or "awe" + "reign", meaning something like "respect-reign" or "Fear-reign" or "he who is held in awe," derived from the West-Nordic agi meaning holy unrest and tremor.

-Other interpretations include "the ruler of the coast", with ogð meaning stretch of coastline, or "the ruler of the island", with ogn meaning dangerous waters/island, which would imply that the king's name might originally have been either Ogðvaldr or Ognvaldr.
+Augvald's name (originally Ǫgvaldr), later attested in the genitive in af Awaldzstadom (‘Awald’s settlements’, dative plural) in Aslak Bolt's cadastre (Norwegian "Aslak Bolts Jordebok") (A.B 52), later abbreviated to Ofstad (as recorded in Professor Ole Ryghs publicly commissioned study of old personalnames, titled "Gamle Personnavne i Norske stedsnavne"), has been interpreted in several different ways, although usually taken to mean a combination of the words "awe" and "violence" (Old Norse agi + valdr) or "awe" + "wield", meaning something like "respect-wielder" or "fear-wielder" or "he who is held in awe," derived from the West-Nordic agi meaning 'fear'.
+Other interpretations include "the ruler of the coast", with ǫgð meaning stretch of coastline, or "the ruler of the island", with ogn meaning dangerous waters/island, which would imply that the king's name might originally have been either Ǫgðvaldr or Ognvaldr.

 It has also been suggested that Augvald was probably an epithet gained in adulthood rather than a given name, and there has been speculation that Augvald was actually Harald Agdekonge.
 Some historians have alternatively suggested that Augvald could have been a title, possibly shared by many, rather than the name of a single individual, but the saga's account of Augvald may still have centred on one particularly notable individual.

-Descendants

-Among King Augvald's descendants, with the family name now spelled House of Ofstad, an abbreviation of House of Awaldzstadom is Olav Ofstad, a scholar of conflict studies and visiting fellow at Oxford University and as a royal descendant of king Augvald, also a prince.